 - Use a ball point needle.
 A ball point needle has a round tip and won’t pierce or tear your fabric.
 This is important when working with stretchy fabrics.

 - Use a long zig zag stitch.
 I made mine about as long as my machine would let me.
 It almost looked like a straight stitch, but if you looked closely you’d see a zig every few stitches, giving the seam a bit of stretch.
 I’ve learned this by experience.
 I made myself a maxi skirt YEARS ago and used a regular straight stitch.
 One stretch of the skirt and the entire seam broke and came apart.
 So, always use a zig zag or stretch stitch.

 - Press every seam and use the steam function on your iron.
+This is my favorite trick working with knits.
 The steam really makes for a nice finished look and helps the knit maintain its shape.

 - Do not stretch your fabric as you sew (unless the pattern tells you to).
 Let your machine guide the knit fabric through to avoid stretching and bunching.
 Again, something I’ve learned years ago by experience.